fastapi/fastapi/docs/en/docs/tutorial/extra-models.md

 ```

 !!! warning
-    The supporting additional functions are just to demo a possible flow of the data, but they of course are not providing any real security.
+    The supporting additional functions `fake_password_hasher` and `fake_save_user` are just to demo a possible flow of the data, but they of course are not providing any real security.

 ## Reduce duplication